Skip to content

 • Any other documentation that will support the reason your request should be considered

-• Attached documentation of the extenuating circumstances that led to your request
+• Documentation of the extenuating circumstances that led to your request.

 Students will not be provided an opportunity to meet in person with the committee.
 Therefore, it is important the appeal include all necessary information.
 Unexplained or excessive delay between discovering the necessity of filing this petition and submitting it may be grounds for denial.